artovenry/art_custom_post_type/README.md

 notice: We just use WP's build-in postmeta APIs.
 Unlike general ORM mapper framework, our APIs (`setMeta`, `deleteMeta` ,,,) don't effect anything to reciever object, simply call WP's functions.

 Validation?
 We offer nothing about it.
 Callback?
 We offer two callback methods `after_save` and `before_save`.
+Metabox?
+You can define multiple metaboxes via static attribute or method named `meta_boxes`: